ChristopherKlay/StadiaEnhanced/readme.md

 - [x] Settings for used stream codec and resolution
 - [x] Quick access menu for screenshots and video captures, speedtest, the community and more
 - [x] Direct links to a list of Pro titles and games currently on sale
-- [x] Many possible adjustments for the user interface to allow for a cleaner homescreen
+- [x] Many possible adjustments for the user interface, to allow for a cleaner homescreen
 - [x] The ability to filter games, or install shortcuts for them on your device
 - [x] Slight tweaks to your messaging experience, including emoji support
 - [x] Discord presence support via DiscordRPC